A Slice Theorem for singular Riemannian foliations, with applications: The Slice Theorem

 \begin{definition}[Disconnected foliation] A \emph{disconnected infinitesimal foliation} is a partition $\F$ of a Euclidean vector space $V$ into smooth submanifolds, satisfying two properties.
 First, the partition $\F_0$ obtained from $\F$ by taking path-connected components of leaves is an infinitesimal \srf; and second, there is a subgroup $\Gamma\In\OO(V,\F_0)/\OO(\F_0)$ whose action on the leaf space $V/\F_0$ is transitive on the connected components of each leaf of $\F$. \end{definition} When the leaves of $(V,\F_0)$ are compact, $V/\F_0$ is a Hausdorff metric space, and $\Gamma$ is a subgroup of its isometry group.
 When moreover the leaves of $\F$ are compact, $\Gamma$ has finite orbits, hence must be finite.
 In this case, the finite group $\Gamma$ is uniquely determined by $\F$.

-Note also that the leaves of a disconnected infinitesimal foliation $(V,\F)$ are contained in spheres centered at the origin, and that the Homothetic Transformation Lemma holds.
+Note also that the leaves of a disconnected infinitesimal foliation $(V,\F)$ are contained in spheres centered at the origin, and that the conclusion of the Homothetic Transformation Lemma (see Lemma \ref{L:homothetic}) holds.
 In particular $(V,\F)$ is completely determined by its restriction to the unit sphere $S\In V$.

 We mention two natural examples of disconnected infinitesimal foliation.
 First, \emph{homogeneous} disconnected infinitesimal foliations are given by $K$-orbits, where $K\In\OO(V)$ is an arbitrary Lie subgroup.
 Here $\F_0$ is given by the orbits of the path-connected component $K_0$ of $K$.
 The group $K/K_0$ acts on $V/\F_0$, and $\Gamma$ is isomorphic to the quotient of $K/K_0$ by the innefective kernel.
 Second, if $\F$ is a \srf\ in a complete manifold $M$ and $L$ is a closed leaf, the partition $\F^p$ of the slice $V_p$ at a point $p\in L$ into the intersections of leaves of $\F$ with $V_p$ constitutes a disconnected infinitesimal foliation.
 Here $\pi_1(L)$ acts on $V/\F_0^p$ and $\Gamma$ is isomorphic to the quotient of $\pi_1(L)$ by the innefective kernel, see subsection \ref{SS:localmodels}.